su8/pinky-bar/README.md

 If any option depends on argument, don't put any space between the option and the argument.

 Use one option per line.
+Contrary to your shell, the "parser" won't expand ~/my\_script.pl to point to /home/sweethome/my\_script.pl

 ```bash
 --weather=London,uk